-Yes, there really is such a thing as National Nude Day, which lands on July 14th.
+Yes, there really is such a thing as National Nude Day, which occurs annually on July 14th.
 While being naked in public is frowned upon, according to societal norms, stripping down to your birthday suit is surprisingly beneficial for your health.
 People get frustrated when their children decide to take off their clothes and run around.
 As it turns out, children are on to something.

 Nude Fact: Benjamin Franklin liked to enjoy time in his birthday suit.
 He supposedly took baths by his open window and air-dried to connect with the elements.

 According to research, time spent in the nude is associated with an increase in self-confidence.
 The body likes being naked, which must be why going nude has a variety of health benefits.
 While you shouldn’t need a reason to let it all out, a few benefits of being nude are detailed below.

 Increased Fertility For Men:

 A 2015 study found that men, who wore boxer shorts during the day and went to bed in the nude, had lower levels of damaged DNA in sperm compared to men who wore tight underwear all day and at night.
 Don’t keep your junk under wraps, gentlemen.
 Let it all hang out…and down.

 Speaking of sleeping naked, being in the nude helps to lower your body temperature, which helps you fall asleep.
 A slightly lower body temperature can reduce the amount of times you wake up at night, and eases you into a healthier night’s sleep.
 Given that it is hot during the summer, try shedding those nighttime layers and sleep naked.